object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 The exception type provides some indication as to what has gone wrong, and there is usually also an error message and sometimes more data to help diagnose the problem.
-The :doc:`full list of built-in exceptions <library/exceptions>` is available in the Python documentation.
+The :external:doc:`full list of built-in exceptions <library/exceptions>` is available in the Python documentation.
 Python developers can define their own exceptions so there are many more defined in third-party packages.
 We will